prebid/prebid.github.io/features/firstPartyData.md

 The assumption is that bid adapters will copy the values to the appropriate protocol location for their endpoint.

-Prebid Server bid adapters are discussed [elsewhere](/prebid-server/features/pbs-fpd.html).
+See [Prebid Server First Party Data](/prebid-server/features/pbs-fpd.html) for a discussion of this feature for Prebid Server bid adapters.

 ## Further Reading